dnaeon/goback/README.md

 The Jitter strategy is based on the simple backoff but adds a light randomisation to minimise collisions between contending clients.

-The result of the 'NextDuration()' function will be a random duration between `[d-min, d+min]` where `d` is the expected duration without jitter and `min` is the minimum duration.
+The result of the 'NextAttempt()' method will be a random duration between `[d-min, d+min]` where `d` is the expected duration without jitter and `min` is the minimum duration.